Almost Public Quantum Coins: Introduction

 \iffv

-Our construction also achieves another security notion other than unforgeability called the security against sabotage (a notion which was first defined in in~\cite{BS16}), which essentially ensures that no adversary can sabotage or harm honest users.
+Our construction also achieves another security notion other than unforgeability called the security against sabotage (a notion which was first defined in in~\cite{BS16a}), which essentially ensures that no adversary can sabotage or harm honest users.
 We only discuss rational security against sabotage because the standard notion does not hold for our construction by the same attack (\cref{alg:opt_attack}) as in the case of unforgeability.
 All results regarding security against sabotage are given in \cref{table:fairness_results}.

-We discuss security against sabotage in detail in \cref{appendix:fairness}.
+We discuss security against sabotage in detail, including the definition of private and public sabotage in \cref{appendix:fairness}.

-Another line of work is called rational cryptography~\cite{GKM+13,ACH11,PH10,FKN10,KN08,ADG+06,HT04}, which discusses protocols consisting of multiple competing and potentially corrupt parties who might deviate from the protocol and use different strategies in order to maximize their gain.
+We are not aware of rational notions of unforgeability in cryptography.
+More broadly, there is a line of work that is called rational cryptography~\cite{GKM+13,ACH11,PH10,FKN10,KN08,ADG+06,HT04}, which is quite different than ours: it discusses protocols consisting of multiple competing and potentially corrupt parties who might deviate from the protocol and use different strategies in order to maximize their gain.
 It should be noted that our work is different from the notion of rational cryptography.
 In the rational cryptography setting, the analysis is about the equilibrium arising out of the multiple competing parties, whereas here, the problem is to optimize the strategy of the (single) adversary trying to maximize her gain against an honest bank.
-Our work is similar to notion of rational prover discussed in~\cite{MN18}.
+Our work is somewhat closer to the notion of rational prover discussed in~\cite{MN18}.
 In~\cite{MN18}, the authors discuss quantum delegation in the setting where the verifier also gives a reward to the prover, the value of which depends on how she cooperated.
-Hence, the prover's goal is to maximize her expected reward rather than cheating the honest verifier.
+Hence, the prover aims to maximize her expected reward rather than cheat the honest verifier.
 The authors show that for a particular reward function they constructed, the optimal strategy for the prover is to cooperate honestly. \fi